Vancouver Mall: History

 On March 17, 2020, the mall temporarily closed due to the COVID-19 pandemic, with an estimated re-opening in June.
 Select retailers began offering curbside pickup in late May.
 All ongoing construction projects at the mall were put on hold due to governor Jay Inslees pandemic related halt to all construction.
 This ban was lifted the next month.
 On June 8, 2020, the Vancouver Mall announced they would be reopening on the 10th with restrictions and new safety measures in place to combat the spread of COVID-19.

 Beginning in 2020, the mall lost many national retailers.
 Those included: Michael Kors, GNC, The Walking Company, Kay Jewelers, Aveda, The Children's Place, Gymboree, Charlotte Russe, Christopher & Banks, Justice, Starbucks, Aldo, Loft, Aeropostale, and See's Candies.
-National retailers that have joined the mall in the 2020's are Tillys, Windsor, Sephora, The Good Feet Store, Hobby Lobby, Round1, Carter's, Hollister Co., MINISO and BoxLunch.
+National retailers that have joined the mall in the 2020s are Tillys, Windsor, Sephora, The Good Feet Store, Hobby Lobby, Round1, Carter's, Hollister Co., MINISO and BoxLunch.

 On October 6, 2020, the mall announced that it would embark on another interior renovation.
 These minor renovations include new carpets, new seating areas, and small cosmetic changes throughout the property.

 On October 31, 2024, during a Halloween trick-or-treat event, the mall was the subject of a shooting in the food court by a masked gunman.
 Due to the Halloween event, there were more people at the mall than usual; 82 calls were made to 911, the first call being at 7:27pm.
 One person, 26-year-old James Perez was killed, while two others were injured with non-fatal injuries.
 The Vancouver Police Department later identified the shooter as 32-year-old Travis Ward, and called the shooting a targeted attack.

-The coming and going of national retailers continued into 2025, with the loss of Forever 21, but the addition of Pandora, JD Sports, and the return of Kay Jewelers after their closure in 2020.
+The coming and going of national retailers continued into 2025, with the loss of Forever 21 and Francesca's after both chains went defunct, as well as FYE and Orange Julius.
+But the addition of Pandora, JD Sports, and the return of Kay Jewelers after their closure in 2020.

-In August, 2025, one of the mall's oldest tenants, Orange Julius shuttered after the longtime franchisee Bob Slayton passed away.